MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 1. In that window, use the CLI to configure a web node:
    ```
    az ml admin node setup --webnode

-   #Check the node is now running
+   #Check that node is now running
    az ml admin node list
    ```